Dear Wendy

-“Am I Obligated to Have the Same Bridesmaids as Last Time?”
+“Am I Expected to Have the Same Bridesmaids as Last Time?”

-Only your former bridesmaids would know for sure whether there’s an expectation on their part to be asked to be a part of your new bridal party, but regardless of whether there is or not — and let’s face it: most women probably aren’t going to be heartbroken over not spending an average of $1600 for a friend they’re no longer close to — it would be bad form to actually address the issue with them.
+Most women probably aren’t going to be heartbroken over not spending an average of $1800 for a friend they’re no longer close to.
+Beyond that, it would be bad form to actually address the issue with them.
 The only reason you’d talk bridal party with them is if you were asking them to be in it or addressing a direct question by them about why they aren’t included this time around.
 In the case of the latter, a simple and vague, “I’m going in a different direction this time, but I’d be so honored if you’d attend the wedding as a guest.”

 How do you know if a co-worker is interested in you as more than a friend?
 There is a guy at work that I like a lot.
 We have a great relationship and we get along very well.
 I think there is a hesitancy on both our parts about getting involved at work, but I feel like (from my end anyway) that there is chemistry there.
 He has asked me to go watch him outside of work to participate in his favorite extracurricular activity, but I don’t know if he just wants me to try his favorite hobby or if he seriously wants to spend time with me outside of the work.
 The request was sort of generic, with no real time frame.
 I am thinking about asking him what day and time would be good.
 I guess I just don’t know how you tell if someone is open to dating at work and how to go about getting that started without humiliating myself at work. — Work Crush